Yeetsomepickles999/JetsonNanoRockPaperScizzorsGame/README.md

 4. Export the model: After training, export the trained model in ONNX format (`model.onnx`).

 5. Upload the model: Place the `model.onnx` file in the `jetson-inference/python/examples` directory as mentioned in the installation instructions.

-## Sample Images

-Sample images of Rock, Paper, and Scissors hand gestures are available in the `sample_images` directory of this repository.
-These images can be used for testing and as a reference when creating your own dataset.
+Also, all the necessary files and scripts for training the model are attached in this repository.

 ## How it Works